• Skip to primary navigation

 Jump to Recipe

 Brownies with less guilt.
-That's how you would describe Chocolate & Beetroot Brownies.
+That's how you would describe Chocolate and Beetroot Brownies.
 Moist and a perfect balance of sweet, bitter, and salty -- simply delicious!

 An overhead image of a skillet with freshly baked Chocolate and Beetroot Brownies, topped with chopped walnuts.